Animal Rights (album)

-Animal Rights is the fourth studio album by American musician Moby, released on September 23, 1996.
+Animal Rights is the fourth album by the American musician Moby, released on September 23, 1996.
 The album was a temporary style shift from the electronica music that Moby had previously released to an alternative rock sound influenced by the hardcore punk music that he had enjoyed as a teenager.
 The album was released to mediocre critical reviews and commercial performance.

 Background

-Moby's decision to release a punk rock album was in part the result of being disillusioned by the lack of positive media feedback he had been receiving from the music media for his electronic works, which they struggled to comprehend and failed to take very seriously.
+Moby's decision to release a punk rock–influenced album was in part the result of being disillusioned by the lack of positive media feedback he had been receiving from the music media for his electronic works, which they struggled to comprehend and failed to take very seriously.
 Moby had previous experience performing rock music, having been a member of the groups Vatican Commandos and Ultra Vivid Scene in the 1980s.

 The album was recorded between the summer of 1995 and spring of 1996 in Manhattan, New York.
 Moby worked alongside Alan Moulder in the making of the album.
 Just as Moby decided to change direction, the electronic music he moved away from started to gain recognition and popularity through artists like The Chemical Brothers and The Prodigy.